cctkn/openhab-addons/bundles/org.openhab.binding.sony/README-SCALAR.md

 Generally, if this is blank - the input is not selected.
 If not blank, the input is selected.
 If the input has some type of content, the status will be 'true' or 'active'.
-If the input is selected but the feeding device is off (or is not outputing any content), the status generally will be 'false' or 'inactive'.
+If the input is selected but the feeding device is off (or is not outputting any content), the status generally will be 'false' or 'inactive'.

 #### Terminal Sources